acend/cilium-basics-training/content/en/docs/09/_index.md

                   cilium-operator    quay.io/cilium/operator-generic:v1.11.0: 1
 ```

-You can verify the correct podCidr using:
+You can verify the correct PodCIDR using:

 ```bash
 kubectl get pod -A -o wide
 ```

-Have a look at the `codedns-` Pod and verify that it's IP is from your defined `10.2.0.0/16` range.
+Have a look at the `codedns-` Pod and verify that its IP is from your defined `10.2.0.0/16` range.

 ```
 NAMESPACE     NAME                               READY   STATUS    RESTARTS   AGE   IP             NODE       NOMINATED NODE   READINESS GATES